TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   distribution of sample estimates approaches a normal distribution with a mean at the population mean and a standard deviation equal to the standard error of the mean.
-That is, the distribution of sample estimates of the population mean approaches:
+That is, the distribution of sample estimates of the population mean approaches the normal distribution:

 `N(mean=population_mean, sd=standard_error_mean)`